Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

-The proposed frequentist direct retrieval method, on the other hand, has fundamentally different behavior in terms of the coverage.
+The proposed frequentist direct retrieval method, on the other hand, has fundamentally different behavior.
 For this method, it is not straightforward to write down a closed-form expression for the coverage, but we can nevertheless evaluate it empirically.
 Here we evaluate the empirical coverage of 95\% intervals using 10\,000 realizations of the noise~$\bm{\eps}$.
-This is repeated for 100 realizations of $\x$ from the generative distribution to study the distribution of the coverage values.
+This is repeated for 100 realizations of $\x$ from the generative model to study the distribution of the coverage values.
 The results are shown in Figure~\ref{fig:operational_vs_proposed_coverage_singlesounding_seed255}.
 We find that the proposed method is well-calibrated across all considered $\x$ instances.
 The coverage peaks at slightly above 95\%, with very little spread around that value.
 For some $\x$, the intervals have a small amount of overcoverage, but this is very minor in comparison to the operational method.

 To further compare the two methods, we pick 10 instances of $\bm{x}$ corresponding to 10 different coverage values for the operational method ranging from the minimum operational coverage to the maximum in Figure~\ref{fig:operational_vs_proposed_coverage_singlesounding_seed255}.
-Table~\ref{tab:coverage_comparison_single_sounding} compares the 95\% confidence intervals for the two methods for each of these 10 state vectors.
-We observe that while the coverage of the operational method can vary between drastic undercoverage and substantial overcoverage, the proposed method consistently achieves nearly nominal coverage irrespective of the $\bm{x}$ realization.
+Table~\ref{tab:coverage_comparison_single_sounding} compares the 95\% intervals for the two methods for each of these 10 state vectors.
+We observe that while the coverage of the operational method can vary between substantial undercoverage and major overcoverage, the proposed method consistently achieves nearly nominal coverage irrespective of the $\bm{x}$ realization.